A Green Town by the Cold River

 When strolling through the town, it's nearly impossible to miss the impressively well-preserved towers of the Roman fort, which were once connected with a rampart.

 Fascinating artefacts connected to the life of Romans in this area are exhibited in the museum collection.
 In later times, a medieval settlement developed inside the Roman walls, with narrow alleys that one can still walk today.
 The old town centre is lined with 19th century bourgeois houses from the town's economic heyday.
 Visitors can also retrace the industrial heritage from the Hubelj riverhead to the vestiges of the old ironworks.
-An interesting landmark in the town centre is the monument to the first Slovenian post-war government which was established in 1945 here in Ajdovščina.
-It is designed to be an exhibition venue for the artefacts found during archaeological diggings and a Roman tower reconstruction.
+An interesting landmark in the town centre is the Square of the First Slovenian Government (Trg 1. slovenske vlade) – the first Slovenian post-war government in Slovenia, established in Ajdovščina in 1945.
+The square is designed as a space for showcasing architectural excavations, including a reconstructed Roman tower.

 Lean back and enjoy